PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Of course, for a lady like yourself, none of these crude implements are appropriate.
 But perhaps you would care to persue..."
 Boltac nodded to me and shut the door and shot the bolt.

 "...something from our special inventory."
 He reached down and lifted the velvet board upon which the daggers rested.
+He lifted them out of the display case and revealed the merchandise below.
+A collection of jewel encrusted blades, none any longer than my hand, all accompanied by sheathes of velvet.

+"Oooh, they're so... pretty," exclaimed the Lady.

+Each of the sheathes were attached to a strip of silk.
+I could not imagine who would have a waist small enough to tie such a ribbon around.

+"I don't wish to offend my lady, but you do "